mattnappo/tfs/README.md

 # tfs
 A networked filesystem.

-NOTE: This is more of an exercise than it is a real filesystem.
+NOTE: This is more of a research exercise than it is a real filesystem.